dongitran/sms-bot/README.md

 This repository manages the deployment of an SMS bot application onto a Raspberry Pi using Docker.
 It involves automated workflows to build, deploy, and update the Docker image, as well as a Python script for checking and updating the running container.
 ## 📆 Roadmap
-- [x] Basic functionality completed
+✅ Basic functionality completed

-- [ ] Implement an API endpoint to fetch or update tokens dynamically.
+⬜ Implement an API endpoint to fetch or update tokens dynamically.

-- [ ] Check container status on startup; if not running, start the container.
+⬜ Check container status on startup; if not running, start the container.

 ## 🚀 Workflow Overview